memgraph/docs/products/memgraph/upcoming/tutorials/marvel-universe.md

 ## Marvel Comic Universe Social Network

+This article is a part of a series intended to show how to use Memgraph on real-world data to retrieve some interesting and useful information.

+We highly recommend checking out the other articles from this series which are listed in our [tutorial overview section](tutorials-overview.md).

 ### Introduction

 Spandex.
 Muscles.
 Big egos.
 Bad hair.
 No, we're not talking about your high